Exiled-Team/EXILED/docs/articles/contributing.md

 ### Writing and building docs

-All of our articles live in the docs/ directory in the root of the repository.
+All of our articles live in the `docs/` directory in the root of the repository.
 To make a new article, simply create a new Markdown (.md) file in the docs/articles folder with a descriptive name.
-Then, add it to the toc.yml located in that same folder.
+Then, add it to the `toc.yml` located in that same folder.
 For more information on toc.yml formatting, check the [DocFX documentation.](https://dotnet.github.io/docfx/tutorial/intro_toc.html#yaml-format-toc-tocyml)

 You can then write your article using Markdown.
 For more information on Markdown syntax, check out [Markdown Guide.](https://www.markdownguide.org/)

 To build documentation, run ```docfx docfx.json``` and the completed documentation will be generated in `_site/`.
-Do not push `_site` to GitHub, as GitHub Actions will generate updated documentation when it is pushed to master.

 You can then open `_site/index.html` in your favorite web browser to preview the results.